yahayaSalisu1/My-Blockchain-Security-Audits/REPORTS/Over-Borrowing bug/report.md

         // checking for user's market state and see if user has borrowed before LendStorage.BorrowMarketState memory currentBorrow = lendStorage.getBorrowBalance(msg.sender, _lToken);

-        // if user has borrowed before, it calculates the borrowAmount here (pre-borrow debt) uint256 borrowAmount = currentBorrow.borrowIndex != 0            ? ((borrowed * LTokenInterface(_lToken).borrowIndex()) / currentBorrow.borrowIndex)            : 0;
+        // if user has borrowed before, it calculates the borrowAmount here (preBorrowAmount) uint256 borrowAmount = currentBorrow.borrowIndex != 0 ? ((borrowed * LTokenInterface(_lToken).borrowIndex()) / currentBorrow.borrowIndex): 0;

         // require condition to prevent user from Over-Borrowing

-  @audit--> The protocol check preBorrowAmount (borrowAmount) instead of postBorrowAmount (borrowed) this will allow any user to Over-Borrowing beyond the collateral limit require(collateral >= borrowAmount, "Insufficient collateral");
+ @audit--> The protocol check preBorrowAmount (borrowAmount) instead of postBorrowAmount (borrowed) this will allow any user to Over-Borrowing beyond the collateral limit

+  require(collateral >= borrowAmount, "Insufficient collateral");

   // Enter the Compound market if lToken is not there already